 Job Market Paper

-Legal Segregation and Urban Inequality: Evidence and Theory from India’s Disturbed Areas Act
+Legal Segregation, Ethno-Religious Boundaries, and Urban Inequality in India’s Disturbed Areas Act

 Other Works in Progress

-The Relationship between School Segregation and School Outcomes: Evidence from India (with Moumita Das, Gagandeep Sachdeva, and Kartik Srivastava)
+Segregation and Unequal Access to School Resources: Evidence from Caste-based School Composition Thresholds in India (with Moumita Das, Gagandeep Sachdeva, and Kartik Srivastava)

 The Impact of the US-China Trade War on Indian Firms (with Pulak Ghosh, Aakash Kalyani, and Manpreet Singh)